mcci-catena/Catena-Sketches/catena4410_test01/README.md

 2. Install the MCCI BSP package.
 3. Install the required Arduino libraries using `git`.
 4. Build and download.
-5. "Provision" your Catena 4410 -- this involves entering USB commands via the Arduino serial monitor to program essential identity information into the Catena 4410, so it can join the targeted network.

 ## Clone this repository into a suitable directory on your system